Frank Trigg: First UFC Release

 After not securing another fight in the UFC, Trigg participated in Rumble on the Rock's 2006 welterweight tournament, winning his first round fight against Ronald Jhun.
 He was upset in the second round by Carlos Condit.

 Trigg remained inactive after that loss, focusing on his broadcasting job with Pride FC.

 He won the Icon Sport Middleweight title on December 6, 2006, TKO-ing Jason "Mayhem" Miller.

 His next fight was on at Pride 33, on February 24, 2007, against Middleweight Grand Prix champion Kazuo Misaki.
 Trigg out wrestled Misaki and maintained control on the ground, winning by a 30–27 unanimous decision.

 A month later, on March 31, 2007, Trigg unsuccessfully defended his Icon Sport middleweight title against Robbie Lawler, losing in the fourth round via KO.

 On December 17, 2007, Trigg beat Edwin Dewees in the first round by submission at HDNet Fights- Reckless Abandon.[2]
 On August 24, 2008, Trigg traveled to Japan to compete at Sengoku 4 where he bested 2000 Judo Olympic Gold Medalist Makoto Takimoto via a unanimous decision.
 On October 3, 2008, Trigg won a unanimous decision over Falaniko Vitale at Strikeforce: Payback in Denver, Colorado.
 On February 14, 2009, Trigg won a unanimous decision over Danny Babcock (5–2) at XCF: Rumble in Racetown in Daytona, FL.

 Return to UFC (2009–2010)

-On May 27, 2009, Trigg re-signed with the UFC after agreeing a four-fight deal with the company, where he returned to the welterweight division against Ultimate Fighter veteran Josh Koscheck at UFC 103.
+On May 27, 2009, Trigg re-signed with the UFC after agreeing to a four-fight deal with the company.
+He returned to the welterweight division against Ultimate Fighter veteran Josh Koscheck at UFC 103.
 Koscheck defeated Trigg via first-round TKO.

-After this disappointing loss, Trigg went on to face the former UFC welterweight champion Matt Serra at UFC 109 and lost for a second time since his return via KO (punches) in the first round.
+After this disappointing loss, Trigg went on to face the former UFC welterweight champion Matt Serra at UFC 109, and lost for a second time since his return via KO (punches) in the first round.

 Trigg was released by the UFC following his loss to Serra.